matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/02-evm/11-return.md

 Original [EVM](https://www.evm.codes/#fe?fork=shanghai) instruction.

-This instruction is a [REVERT](#revert) with an empty data payload, but it also burns all the available gas.
+This instruction is a [REVERT](#revert) with an empty data payload, but it also burns all available gas.

 ### LLVM IR